pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

     to `pop` within each queue

-The main drawback of this model is the fact that the pop/reserve operations can only be performed in a poll loop: they either return an element or return 'no elements in queue' (or return an error), in all cases pretty mich immediately.
+The main drawback of this model is the fact that the pop/reserve operations can only be performed in a poll loop: they either return an element or return 'no elements in queue' (or return an error), in all cases pretty much immediately.
 Therefore, wait state of arbitrary duration must be inserted in the consumer loop if the operation returns 'no elements in queue': otherwise you will get a busy loop where your pop/reserve call relentlessly return 'no elements', eating the CPU in the process (incidentally, this is a text-book case of poll loop)